enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 # Themes

-Emails in Newsletter Studio is all based on a theme.
+Emails in Newsletter Studio are all based on a theme.
 The theme contains

-* Default settings for colors, font size and more.
+* Default settings for colors, font size, and more.
-* HTML-templates (Razor) for rendering the email and controls.
+* HTML templates (Razor) for rendering the email and controls.

 The default theme that is shipped with the package is based on best practices and provides a solid foundation for the rendering.

 You can easily create your own themes to override the default behavior.
-Themes only need contain the overrides as we'll fall back on values from the default theme if any setting is not found.
+Themes only need to contain the overrides as we'll fall back on values from the default theme if any setting is not found.

 You should never make changes to the default theme as these changes might be overwritten when updating the package.